EJP-C-arouNd

 Contact: jeroen.zethof(at)rptu.de

-Subarctic soils undergo regular freeze-thaw cycles over the year, which have an important impact on microbial activity in soils.
-It is known that upon thawing relative large amounts of CO2 and CH4 can be released by increased microbial activity, which is both an important contributor to climate change and a loss of local soil fertility.
-Therefore it is important to understand the underlying processes better and how land management practices can be adopted to reduce these losses.
+Subarctic soils undergo regular freeze-thaw cycles throughout the year, which have an important influence on microbial activity in soils.
+It is known that thawing can release relatively large amounts of CO₂ and CH₄ through increased microbial activity, which is both an important contributor to climate change and a loss of local soil fertility.
+It is therefore important to better understand the underlying processes and how management practices can be adapted to reduce these losses.

-As part of C-arouNd project, we study the carbon and nitrogen cycles at an organic farm in Tingvoll (Norway).
-Grass-clover leys are used to grow fodder for the farm animals, whereby the collected manure is brought back on the fields either as-is or digested (after biogas production).
-In this thesis, columns will be created from collected materials from the farm.
-Part of these columns will be undergo a freeze-thaw cycle, whereby we will sample gas and water samples on a regular base from both the freeze-thaw and control columns.
+As part of the C-arouNd project, we are investigating the carbon and nitrogen cycles on an organic farm in Tingvoll (Norway).
+Grass-clover pastures are used to grow fodder for the farm animals, with the collected manure being returned to the fields either as is or digested (after biogas production).
+In this work, columns are created from the collected material from the farm.
+Part of these columns will undergo a freeze-thaw cycle and we will regularly take gas and water samples from both the freeze-thaw columns and the control columns.

-The main question we hope to answer in your thesis is if the use of digested and/or undigested manure is influencing the release of C and N from the soil during freezing conditions and upon thawing.
+The main question we would like to answer in your work is whether the use of digested and/or undigested manure affects the release of C and N from the soil during freeze-thaw conditions.

 Supervisors: Dr. Jeroen Zethof, Johanna Maria Zimmermann, Dr. Klaus Schützenmeister, Prof. Dr. Hermann Jungkunst